 Promulgated Contract Forms - 30 Hours

-In this pre-licensing course you’ll become familiar with the forms used in a real estate sale.
+In this pre-licensing course you’ll become familiar with the forms used in a real estate sale and common mistakes that others have made on these forms.
+You'll get a better understanding of filling out these forms through practice and workshops.

 These six courses are the foundation of your real estate education.
 If you plan to get a broker license you’ll need to complete the Real Estate Brokerage course as well.
 This real estate course covers what goes into operating a real estate brokerage.
 There are also a number of elective real estate courses that can be taken before getting a Texas real estate license.